 The decrease in owned, leased, corporate housing, and other revenue, to \$1,019 million in 2009, from \$1,225 million in 2008, largely reflected \$183 million of lower revenue for owned and leased properties, \$19 million of lower revenue associated with our corporate housing business, \$14 million of lower hotel agreement termination fees, and \$5 million of lower branding fees associated with the sale of residential real estate, partially offset by \$11 million of increased branding fees associated with affinity card endorsements and a \$3 million favorable impact related to a property that was being renovated during 2008, and as a result was not operating at full capacity.
-Combined branding fees associated with affinity card endorsements are estate totaled \$70 million and \$64 million in 2009 and 2008, respectively.
+Combined branding fees associated with affinity card endorsements and the sale of branded residential real estate totaled \$70 million and \$64 million in 2009 and 2008, respectively.
 The decrease in owned and leased revenue primarily reflected RevPAR declines associated with weak lodging demand.

-The decrease in incentive management fees, to \$154 million in 2009 from \$311 million in 2008, reflected lower propertylevel revenue, associated with weak demand, lower RevPAR, and the associated lower property-level operating income and margins in 2009 compared to 2008.
+The decrease in incentive management fees, to \$154 million in 2009 from \$311 million in 2008, reflected lower property-level revenue, associated with weak demand, lower RevPAR, and the associated lower property-level operating income and margins in 2009 compared to 2008.
 Most incentive management fees are earned only after each hotel earns a minimum return for the hotel's owner.
 With particularly weak demand and low property-level operating income in 2009, most managed hotels did not have sufficient operating income to allow us to earn an incentive fee.
 In 2009, only 25 percent of managed hotels paid incentive fees to us, as compared to 56 percent in 2008.
 The decreases in base management fees, to \$530 million in 2009 from \$635 million in 2008, and franchise fees, to \$400 million in 2009 from \$451 million in 2008, both reflected RevPAR declines driven by weaker demand, partially offset by the favorable impact of unit growth across the system.

 Revenues decreased by \$111 million (1 percent) to \$12,879 million in 2008 from \$12,990 million in 2007, primarily as a result of lower Timeshare sales and service revenue and lower incentive management fees, partially offset by the impact of unit growth across the system.
 Base management and franchise fees increased by \$27 million as a result of improved RevPAR in international markets and unit growth, partially offset by the impact of declines in North American RevPAR.
 The \$27 million increase in combined base management and franchise fees also reflected the impact of both base management fees totaling \$6 million in 2007 from business interruption insurance proceeds and \$13 million of lower franchise relicensing fees in 2008.
-Incentive management fees totaling \$17 million that were calculated based on prior periods' results, but not earned and due until 2007; and (2) \$13 million of incentive management fees also reflected lower property-level profitability due to lower occupancy and higher property-level wages and benefits costs and utilities costs, particularly in North America.
+Incentive management fees decreased by \$58 million primarily reflecting the recognition in the 2007 period of: (1) incentive management fees totaling \$17 million that were calculated based on prior periods' results, but not earned and due until 2007; and (2) \$13 million of incentive management fees from business interruption proceeds associated with Hurricane Katrina.
+The decrease in incentive management fees also reflected lower property-level profitability due to lower occupancy and higher property-level wages and benefits costs and utilities costs, particularly in North America.
 Partially offsetting the decreases, incentive management fees from international properties increased, reflecting RevPAR and unit growth.
 See the "BUSINESS SEGMENTS" discussion later in this report for additional information.